 Changes in estimated useful lives of our assets due to the results of our depreciation studies could significantly impact future periods' depreciation expense and have a material impact on our Consolidated Financial Statements.
 If the estimated useful lives of all depreciable assets were increased by one year, annual depreciation expense would decrease by approximately \$68 million.
-If the estimated useful lives of all depreciable assets were decreased by one year, annual depreciation expense would increase by approximately \$73 million.
-Our 2019 depreciation studies have resulted in lower depreciation rates for some asset classes.
-These lower rates will partially offset the impact of a projected higher depreciable asset base, resulting in an increase in total depreciation expense by approximately 2% in 2020 versus 2019.
+If the estimated useful lives of all depreciable assets were decreased by one year, annual depreciation expense would increase by approximately \$72 million.
+Our 2020 depreciation studies have resulted in lower depreciation rates for some asset classes.
+These lower rates offset the impact of a projected higher depreciable asset base, resulting in a flat year-over-year total depreciation expense in 2021 versus 2020.